hongvin/kix1001/pages/tutorial/course.md

 | Final Exam Q4 | Power Series Solution for DE (Week 13-14) | Exam Week | 15 |
 | **Total Final Exam (B):** | | | **60** |
 | **Total Marks (A+B):** | | | **100** |

+### How to use this website

+This website is retype into web format, allowing you to do revision easily.
+You can opt to print by using the pre-compiled PDF on every tutorial top page.

+### The technology behind this website

+Ever wonder how this website is built?
+The website uses the following technologies:

+- Markdown: Formatting the pages
+- Jekyll: Posting the Markdown file into nice HTML
+- LaTeX: All the mathematics font rendered.

+LaTeX is a good tool to format and linting mathematical equations.
+Not only it is nice to view, it can support long, complex mathematic equations, which could not support well by Microsoft Word Equation.

+### Source Code

+All the source code of this website is available in [Github](https://github.com/hongvin/KIX1001).
+Go ahead and star the repo and follow me!

+<a class="github-button" href="https://github.com/hongvin/KIX1001" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star hongvin/KIX1001 on GitHub">Star</a>
+<a class="github-button" href="https://github.com/hongvin" data-size="large" data-show-count="true" aria-label="Follow @hongvin on GitHub">Follow @hongvin</a>